knfcz/http-errors/readme.md

 };
 ```

-This will generate a json response with a 404 status and this body:
+This will send a json response with a 404 status and this body:

 ```json
 {